orioljd/thn-test/README.md

 ```
 It also inserts test data into the database to facilite your test. (normally this is not correct to do it on migrations)

+## How to test

-now you can test it via browser:
+You can test it via browser

 Example
 ```